Consensys/doc.teku/docs/get-started/start-teku.md

 This code indicates a scenario where Teku has exited with a fatal error, but will not be corrected by itself if Teku is restarted.

+It is important to note that most user configuration errors fall into this category.

 Example: Within the migrate database command, if an invalid database version has been specified, Teku will exit with a fatal error code of 2.
 This error will not correct itself after a restart unless changes have been made to the set up.

 **Usages**